sajid-dev/delve-ai/README.md

 ### Core API endpoints

 - **Chat endpoint** – `POST /chat` accepts a prompt and returns an AI response.
-- **Admin dashboard** – `GET /admin/dashboard` reports per-user conversations with aggregated token usage.
+- **Admin dashboard** – `GET /admin/dashboard` reports per-user conversations with token counts, user totals, and active-user metrics.
 - **Health check** – `GET /health` responds with the current health of the service.
 - **LangChain integration** – uses `langchain` and `langchain‑openai` for conversation chains backed by a `ChromaDB` vector store.
 - **Structured logging** – uses Loguru with log rotation and retention to persist logs in `logs/app.log`.